seabbs/presentations/2022/README.md

 # Presentations from 2022

+### Evaluating a simplified forecast model in comparison to the ECDC forecasting hub ensemble

+[Slides](https://samabbott.co.uk/presentations/2022/epiforecasts-surrogate-ecdc-ensemble-model.pdf) for my talk to the June 30th [Epiforecasts](https://epiforecasts.io/) group meeting on some in progress work developing a surrogate model for the ECDC forecast hub ensemble.

 ### Real-time estimation of the effective reproduction number

 [Slides](https://samabbott.co.uk/presentations/2022/CNVAC-real-time-estimation-of-the-reproduction-number.pdf) from my talk "Real-time estimation of the effective reproduction" as part of the CNVAC 2022 Seminar series.